vragulin/Optimal_Exec_In_Comp/README.md

 The theoretical framework is based on the Chriss(2024) series of papers.
 The main papers are:

 *  Optimal Position Building Strategies in Competition:  https://arxiv.org/pdf/2409.03586
-*  Position-Building in Competition with Real-World Constraints: TBA
+*  Position-Building in Competition with Real-World Constraints: https://arxiv.org/abs/2409.15459

 ## Table of Contents